“In the footsteps of Dag Hammarskjöld”

 On Tuesday, 18 September, 57 years passed since Dag Hammarskjöld and the 15 persons accompanying him tragically died in a plane crash in Ndola, Zambia.

-A commemorative event in Uppsala on Tuesday, 18 September at 16:00.
+A commemorative event in Uppsala took place on Tuesday, 18 September at 16:00.
 This commemoration was a public event and we welcomed all who were interested in remembering the life and legacy of Dag Hammarskjöld.

-After, the group walked together to the Hammarskjöld family grave.
+After remarks from Henning Melber on Hammarskjöld’s work the group walked together to the Hammarskjöld family grave.
 A family member of one of the 15 who lost his life in the plane crash, laid the wreath on Dag Hammarskjöld’s memorial stone.

 In New York, Antonio Guterres and Swedish Ambassador Olof Skoog gave short remarks during the Dag Hammarskjöld commemoration event on 18 September at UN Headquarters.
 Foundation staff participated in the ceremony and moment of silence.

 Lusaka and Ndola, Zambia

 The Foundation also organised and attended a number of events in Zambia to focus on Dag Hammarsjöld’s legacy.

 Following the tradition from previous years, an official commemoration to honour the life and legacy of Dag Hammarskjöld was organised at the Memorial Crash Site in Ndola (pictured left).